Rio Hondo College logo

 Transfers to: UC, CSU

 This course examines the artistic traditions of prehistoric to modern Asia in relation to their cultural, philosophical, and religious influences.
-The art and architecture of Central Asia (India, China, Korea, and Japan) will be emphasized.
-Examples from Southeast Asia, Pakistan, Tibet, and Nepal will also be discussed.
-This course is appropriate for all students interested in art and culture and for those seeking to fulfill general education requirements for Fine Arts and Humanities, as well as all Studio Art majors.
+The art and architecture of Central Asia (India, China, Korea, and Japan) are emphasized.
+Examples from Southeast Asia, Pakistan, Tibet, and Nepal also are discussed.
+This course is appropriate for all students interested in art and culture, and for those seeking to fulfill General Education requirements for Arts, as well as Studio Art majors.

 ART 108 - The Art of Mexico (3.0 units)